windowsbetterify/.github/README.md

-# WindowsBetterify
+# WindowsBetterify Project ReadMe
-## Make Windows Great Again!
-Disables spying in Windows.
-Uninstalls bloat.
-Does some of the work for you so you don't have to do as much.
+The readme for the GitHub Orginization